Does Milk Make Your Bones Stronger?

 Got Milk?

-If you were alive in the 90s and early 2000s, it’s pretty likely you know exactly what we’re talking about.
-The advertising campaign — created in 1993 by the California Milk Processor Board — was designed to reinforce the idea that drinking enough milk equaled strong bones, no matter your age.
+If you were alive in the 90s and early 2000s, it’s likely you know exactly what we’re talking about.
+This advertising campaign — created in 1993 by the California Milk Processor Board — was designed to reinforce the idea that drinking enough milk equaled strong bones, no matter your age.

 But does milk make your bones stronger?
 The answer is not as straightforward as the celebrity-packed ads make it seem.

-Calcium and Bone Health
+Calcium and bone health

 The connection between drinking cow's milk and bone health comes down to one thing: calcium.

 Calcium is an essential mineral, meaning our bodies need it to survive.
-It plays a role in the health of your heart, blood, and nervous system.
+It plays a role in the health of your heart, blood and nervous system.
 Most importantly, we need it to build and maintain bone mass and healthy teeth.

 Luckily, there are plenty of calcium-rich foods, including: